MarketSquare/robotframework-tidy/CONTRIBUTING.md

 ```
 pip install -e .[dev]
 ```
-Option `-e` allows changes done by you to be automatically reloaded without need for reinstalling the package.
+Option `-e/--editable` allows changes done by you to be automatically reloaded without need for reinstalling the package.
 `dev` profile installs extra libraries useful for testing and scripting (such as pytest or invoke).

 Other dependencies